I started a 90 days on keto challenge on January 2, 2019 and now, three months later, the results and lessons are in.

 So while I’m not preaching a moderate diet of

-If I had to restrict my lifestyle in anyway, this might not work for me.
+If I had to restrict my lifestyle in any way, this might not work for me.
 I like that I’ve never felt deprived on the diet and I allowed myself to slowly ease into this way of life.
+If you’d like to follow a 90-day keto diet challenge as well, you should definitely check out my meal plan as well as my keto journal that has a special section for the 90-day keto plan.

 What’s Next, Off Keto?